exogen/node-fetch-har/README.md

 ## Usage

+⚠️ HAR files can contain sensitive information like cookies or passwords.
+Since this library is for capturing what happens in the server, this is especially important because it is information that users can’t normally access in their own browser.
+Be careful about sharing this data.
+If you provide a method of exposing it, ensure it is only enabled for superusers or in secure environments.

 The `withHar` function takes a base Fetch implementation such as `node-fetch` and returns a new one that captures HAR entries: